-After having lived in MY best RV for full time living for about 5 years (Since May of 2015), I've collected some insights about it that might give you pause.
+After having lived in MY best RV for full time living for almost six years (starting in May of 2015), I've collected some insights that might give you pause.

-Hopefully, you're not basing hitting the road or just living in an RV based on #Vanlife Instagram photos.
-'Cause they're not real life.
+Hopefully, you're not basing hitting the road or just living in an RV based on those dreamy #Vanlife Instagram photos and stories.
+Yeah, those stories are not real life.

 Things will break.
 They will, no doubt about it.
 It's a home on wheels made of (usually) cheap materials on top of a chassis or a frame bouncing down the road.
 It's either fix it yourself or go to a service center.

 Campground life is not 'vacation' life.
 It's not that nice, either.
-People are constantly driving or walking by.
+People are constantly driving or walking RIGHT by your space.
 (OR playing right outside your living space.)

-There's blower noise.
+There's leafblower noise.
 Lawnmower noise.
 Dogs barking.
 People fixing or building stuff noise.
-There are a lot of rules.
+Traffic noise.
+Engine smells.
+And there are lots of rules.

 You're often crammed into your space, neighbors in your face.
 Privacy doesn't exist unless you hide inside your RV (But keep your voice down so your neighbors don't hear you).